particle-iot/docs/src/content/reference/device-cloud/api.md

 {"name":"hook-response/your_published_event_topic/0","data":"your server response...","ttl":"60","published_at":"2016-02-09T15:23:23.047Z","coreid":"particle-internal"}
 ```

+A response larger than 512 bytes will be split into multiple parts of 512 bytes.
+The events are of the form:

+- hook-response/name_of_my_event/0
+- hook-response/name_of_my_event/1
+- hook-response/name_of_my_event/2
+- ...

+All parts except the last will be exactly 512 bytes.

+The parts may arrive out of order.
+This has always been the case if retransmission occurred, but as of late 2020, it will happen regularly.
+The reason is that events now flow through multiple redundant servers for fault tolerance and performance, but this also means that events may arrive in a different order.

+There is no express indication of how many parts there are.
+Any part less than 512 bytes is the last part, however if the data is a multiple of 512 bytes, then it will be impossible to tell.
+Some formats like JSON will only be parsable after all parts have been received.

 These special webhook events cannot trigger webhooks themselves to avoid the possibility of a bad webhook recursively triggering other webhooks.
 Use the [Console event logs](https://console.particle.io/logs) or open an [event stream](/reference/device-cloud/api/#get-a-stream-of-events) to see these events.

 ## Asset Tracking Events